Shadowen/jekyll-paginator-links/README.md

-Works together with [Jekyll's Pagination](http://jekyllrb.com/docs/pagination/) function to generate a list of links to pages.
+Works together with [Jekyll's Pagination](http://jekyllrb.com/docs/pagination/) function to generate a truncated list of links to pages.
 Fully customizable in Liquid and CSS.

 ![image](https://cloud.githubusercontent.com/assets/8551479/9233896/b3d21a5c-4103-11e5-94e1-0a4b6af4abb1.png)